kubernetes-sigs/kueue/docs/concepts/resource_flavor.md

 with taints.
 These taints should typically match the taints of the Nodes associated with ResourceFlavor.

 Taints on the ResourceFlavor work similarly to [node taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
-For Kueue to admit a workload to use the ResourceFlavor, the PodSpecs in the workload should have a toleration for it.
+For Kueue to admit a Workload to use the ResourceFlavor, the PodSpecs in the Workload should have a toleration for it.
 As opposed to the behavior for [ResourceFlavor labels](#resourceflavor-labels), Kueue does not add tolerations for the flavor taints.